dbg3220/rsa/README.md

     - Implement rsa formula
     - Implement each command line argument option as runnable portion of the program

+## Quirks

+    When conversions are made between BigIntegers and sequences occasionally there are bytes = 0 acting as a sign bit.
+I decided to leave those on for the sake of simplicity in implementation.
+This may lead to my key representations being incompatible with other students' software.
+LOLLLLLL :(

 ### Testing with curl

     The url to the server is "http://kayrun.cs.rit.edu:5000".